Lab41/cyphercat/docs/joss_paper/paper.md

 as well as custom architectures for target, attack, and defense models.

-``Cyphercat`` is a flexible framework designed for machine learning practicioners to test model vulnerabilities via various methods of attack and defense covering several data types.
+``Cyphercat`` is a flexible framework designed for machine learning practitioners to test model vulnerabilities via various methods of attack and defense covering several data types.
 Details regarding the ``Cyphercat`` API, its implementation relative to the Python ecosystem, including further information on implemented datasets, attack and defense methods,